 c.
-Inspecting Placarded/Marked Gondola Cars (from Ground Level)
+Inspecting Placarded/Marked Gondola Cars (from ground level)

 - (1) Look for loosely fastened gondola covers. - (2) Make sure the cover or tie downs do not foul any safety appliances. - d.
-Inspecting Placarded/Marked Hopper Cars (from Ground Level)
+Inspecting Placarded/Marked Hopper Cars (from ground level) Check that discharge gates are closed and secured.

-Check that discharge gates are closed and secured.
+e.
+Inspecting Placarded/Marked Intermodal Cars (from ground level)

-- e.
-Inspecting Placarded/Marked Intermodal Cars (from Ground Level) - (1) Make sure that an intermodal tank container of hazardous materials is not transported with a container above or below the tank. - (2) Placards must be fully visible when containers are loaded in a well car. - (3) Intermodal tanks must be placed so that any bottom outlet valves are pointed toward the ends of the well car or platform f.
-Inspecting Shipments Placarded EXPLOSIVES 1.1 or 1.2 (from Ground Level)
+- (1) Make sure that an intermodal tank container of hazardous materials is not transported with a container above or below the tank. - (2) Placards must be fully visible when containers are loaded in a well car. - (3) Intermodal tanks must be placed so that any bottom outlet valves are pointed toward the ends of the well car or platform f.
+Inspecting Shipments Placarded EXPLOSIVES 1.1 or 1.2 (from ground level)

-- (1) In addition to the other inspection requirements in this section, for shipments placarded EXPLOSIVES 1.1 and 1.2: - (a) Look for indications of damage to the contents. - (b) Make sure that completed "car certificates" (see Figure 3, Car Certificate) are displayed on both sides of the rail car. - (i) Car certificates must be removed after the rail car, trailer, or container is unloaded. - (ii) Car certificates are either 7.1 by 7.1 inches or 5.9 by 7.9 inches in size. - (2) Do not accept or transport the car until all damage has been corrected and car certificates are in place.
+- (1) In addition to the other inspection requirements in this section, for shipments placarded EXPLOSIVES 1.1 and 1.2: - (a) Look for indications of damage to the contents. - (b) Make sure that completed "car certificates" (see Figure 3, Car Certificate) are displayed on both sides of the rail car. - (i) Car certificates must be removed after the rail car, trailer, or container is unloaded. - (ii) Car certificates are either 18 cm (7.1 in) by 18 cm (7.1 in) or 15 cm (5.9 in) by 20 cm (7.9 in) in size. - (2) Do not accept or transport the car until all damage has been corrected and car certificates are in place.